Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Introduction

 As the phenomenological models and previous numerical simulations have successfully explained some of the satellite observations, many mysteries still remain.
 One of the most outstanding problems is the prevailing negative residual energy, i.e. an excess of magnetic energy over the kinetic energy, in the solar wind turbulence \citep{chen2013residual,chen2020evolution,shi2021alfvenic,sioulas2023magnetic}.
-Many theoretical works have been carried out \citep{muller2005spectral,yokoi2007application,wang2011residual,boldyrev2012residual,gogoberidze2012generation,howes2013alfven} to explain the generation of a negative residual energy but they are not fully self-consistent and do not give consistent results, e.g. on spectral slope of the residual energy.
+Many theoretical works have been carried out \citep{muller2005spectral,yokoi2007application,wang2011residual,boldyrev2012residual,gogoberidze2012generation,howes2013alfven,dorfman2024residual} to explain the generation of negative residual energy but they are not fully self-consistent and do not give consistent results, e.g. on spectral slope of the residual energy.
 In addition, although most of the phenomenological models assume self-similarity, intermittency plays a non-negligible role in MHD turbulence as it undermines the self-similarity assumption \citep{chandran2015intermittency,mallet2017statistical,wu2023intermittency}.
 Besides, intermittency is an important way of energy dissipation and is observed to be directly correlated with plasma heating in the solar wind \citep{sioulas2022preferential,sioulas2022statistical,phillips2023association}.

 In this study, we investigate, through 3D MHD simulations, turbulence evolution in the solar wind context with a focus on the residual energy and intermittency.
-Expanding-box-model (EBM) \citep{grappin1996waves,dong2014evolution,tenerani2017evolving,shi2020propagation,shi2022influence,grappin2022modeling} was implemented because the spherical expansion of the solar wind may significantly change the turbulence evolution as it leads to anisotropic decay of different components of the magnetic field and velocity.
+Expanding-box-model (EBM) \citep{grappin1996waves,dong2014evolution,tenerani2017evolving,shi2020propagation,shi2022influence,grappin2022modeling} was implemented because the spherical expansion of the solar wind may significantly change the turbulence evolution as it leads to anisotropic decay of different components of the magnetic field and velocity and may result in mode conversion between different wave modes \citep{huang2022conservation}.
 The paper is organized as follows.
 In Section \ref{sec:model}, we describe the simulation setup.
-In Section \ref{sec:result}, we present the main simulation results.
+In Section \ref{sec:result}, we present the simulation results.
 In Section \ref{sec:discussion} we discuss the relation between the residual energy and intermittency.
-In Section \ref{sec:summary}, we summarize the paper and discuss future works.
+In Section \ref{sec:summary}, we summarize this work.